sergiocollado/potpourri/Notes_on_Embedded_Systems/Squeduling.md

 minutes or any time ... what is the key-point is inside a defined time period.
 That comes to mean, that whatever function, it will be done, inside a bounded time.

 It is usually seen as reat-time systems are death-line oriented insted of throught-put oriented (like servers).

+Under the name of real-time systems, sometimes more details are defined.

+- hard real-time system: that system in case it misses a death-line it results in risk of lifes, damage to propierties, significant financial loss.
+For example a flight control system.
+- soft real-time system: that system in case it misses a death-line it results in a loss of the service or quality of the service.
+For example: video or audio streaming

 DETERMINISTIC SYSTEMS: